Graph Foundation Models: Concepts, Opportunities and Challenges: GNN-based Models

 where $h_v^k$ and $h_v^{k+1}$ denote the embedding of node $v$ at layer $k$ and layer $k+1$, $\mathbf{X}^e_{(u, v)}$ denotes the edge attribute of edge $(u, v)$, $N(v)$ denotes the neighbors of node $v$, $M^k_{u \in N(v)}(\cdot)$ and $U^k(\cdot)$ denote the message aggregation and update function at layer $k$.

 Many existing GNN-based models utilize message passing-based models as their backbone.
 Due to the simplicity and effectiveness, several studies~\cite{DGI, GRACE, VGAE, allinone, gong2023ma, PRODIGY} adopt GCN~\cite{kipf2016semi} as their backbone architecture, where GCN~\cite{kipf2016semi} employs a localized first-order approximation of spectral graph convolutions for the dual purpose of capturing graph structure and encoding node features.
 Several studies~\cite{GraphMAE, GraphMAE2, allinone, PRODIGY} adopt GAT~\cite{velivckovic2017graph} as their backbone architecture, where GAT~\cite{velivckovic2017graph} replaces the average aggregation operation in GCN with a weighted aggregation approach, facilitated by an attention mechanism.
 Additionally, a multi-head attention technique can be further used in GAT to enhance its performance.
 GPPT~\cite{sun2022gppt} and VPGNN\cite{wen2023voucher} uses GraphSAGE~\cite{hamilton2017inductive} as their backbone, which operates by sampling a fixed-size subset of neighboring nodes for each target node and then learns embeddings by aggregating and processing these sampled neighbors' embeddings.
-For heterogeneous graphs, some works ~\cite{GPT-GNN, jiang2021pre, jiang2021contrastive} use HGT~\cite{hu2020heterogeneous} as their backbone, which introduces a specialized attention mechanism for neighborhood aggregation.
 Unlike global attention, HGT employs type-specific parameters to define heterogeneous attention over each edge within the graph.
-To improve the expressive power, a proportion of studies rely on GIN~\cite{xu2018powerful} as their primary architecture~\cite{qiu2020gcc, GraphCL, adaptergnn, liu2023graphprompt, guo2023data, fang2022universal, zhu2023sgl}.
-GIN is a message passing-based model with expressive power theoretically equivalent to a 1-WL test~\cite{weisfeiler1968reduction}.
+To improve the expressive power, a proportion of studies~\cite{qiu2020gcc, GraphCL, adaptergnn, liu2023graphprompt, guo2023data, fang2022universal} rely on GIN~\cite{xu2018powerful} as their primary architecture, where GIN is a message passing-based model with expressive power theoretically equivalent to a 1-WL test~\cite{weisfeiler1968reduction}.
 Due to the expressive power of GIN, it is frequently chosen as the backbone for many GNN-based graph models.
-For an in-depth exploration of message passing-based GNNs, we recommend referring to~\cite{xia2022survey}.
+For an in-depth exploration of message passing-based GNNs, we recommend referring to~\cite{wu2021self, xie2022self, liu2022graph}.